notnotrunning logonotnotrunning

 oeko-tex standard 100

-Every component tested for 1,000+ harmful substances.
+The merino yarn is tested to OEKO-TEX Standard 100 — free from harmful substances.
 No PFAS, no formaldehyde, no heavy metals, no banned azo dyes.
-Safe in direct, prolonged contact with skin.

 Why no polyester